 You’ve recorded dozens of podcasts for your business, but you realize the equipment you’re using might leave something to be desired.
 The biggest offender is your current mixer — which is why you’ve been looking at the TASCAM Mixcast 4.

 The TASCAM Mixcast 4 is a podcast workstation that serves as a USB interface with a built-in recorder.
-It’s frequently used by professional podcasters and B2B companies looking for a simpler way to record at scale.
+It’s frequently used by professional podcasters and companies looking for a simpler way to record at scale while they improve their podcasts.

 There are a lot of reasons to recommend this powerful tool — but it’s not the best solution for every podcaster.
 This guide covers everything you need to know so you can make an informed decision for your business needs.